ultimate271/notes/dastoyevsky/brothers02.07.md

 departing.
 We rejoice and pray for him.
 Leave me, I must pray.
 Go, and make haste.
 Be near your brothers.
 And not near one only, but near both.”

+### Alexey and Rakitin discuss matters of family with a lot of foreshadowing

+#### Alexey thinks to why he wants to stay
 Father Zossima raised his hand to bless him.
 Alyosha could make no protest, though he had a great longing to remain.
 He longed, moreover, to ask the significance of his bowing to Dmitri, the question was on the tip